-Dr. Loutfy obtained her undergraduate degree in honours chemistry at the University of Western Ontario.
+Dr. Loutfy obtained her undergraduate degree in honours chemistry at Western University, Ontario.
 She then completed an internal medicine residency and an infectious disease fellowship at the University of Toronto.
-She followed with a Master of Public Health at the Harvard School of Public Health in 2002.
+She followed with a Master of Public Health at Harvard’s School of Public Health in 2002.

-Dr. Loutfy’s work surrounds combatting HIV-related stigma and health inequities, access to care for women living with HIV, and reproductive health.
-She regularly travels to Saskatchewan to provide care for Indigenous women, couples and youth who are affected by HIV and HCV and live in rural and northern communities.
+Dr. Loutfy’s work surrounds the breaking down of HIV-related stigma, access to care for women living with HIV, and reproductive health.
+She regularly travels to Saskatchewan to provide care for Indigenous women with HIV and their partners who live in rural and northern communities.